kerezsiz42/scanner-operator2/README.md

 kubebuilder create api --group scanner --version v1 --kind Scanner
 ```

-After these steps we will have a scaffold generated in the `internal/controller` folder for us.
-The two most important methods are the `Reconciler` and the `SetupWithManager` which we will take a more in depth look at later.
+After these steps, we will have a scaffold generated in the `internal/controller` folder for us.
+The two most important methods are the `Reconciler` and the `SetupWithManager`, which we will examine in more depth later.

 ### Kind

-Also, in order to setup a cluster we can use a tool called [kind](https://kind.sigs.k8s.io/) which makes it easy to create and delete Kubernetes clusters and nodes for our development.
-When using kind the nodes are running as docker containers instead of VMs in the cloud.
+Additionally, to set up a cluster, we can use a tool called [kind](https://kind.sigs.k8s.io/), which makes it easy to create and delete Kubernetes clusters and nodes for our development.
+When using kind, the nodes run as Docker containers instead of virtual machines in the cloud.

 ```sh
 go install sigs.k8s.io/kind@v0.24.0